Looking at your search results

 How do I request an item that is shown as in Closed Access or the Off-site Store?

-- Requesting items from closed access collections using Enterprise
+- Requesting items from Closed Access using Enterprise

 Please ask at the Welcome Desk or contact us if you are unsure about the current location of any item.